ztalab/ZAPortal/CONTRIBUTING.md

 npm run serve
 ```

-It bands to `localhost:8080` by default.
+It servers on `http://localhost:8080` by default.

 ## 🎁 Read More